barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 scene.getPrimitives().add(extentPrimitive);
 ```
-Here we created another [GeometryInstance](http://cesium.agi.com/Cesium/Build/Documentation/GeometryInstance.html) with a different extent, and then provided both instances when creating the primitive.
+Here we created another [GeometryInstance](http://cesium.agi.com/Cesium/Build/Documentation/GeometryInstance.html) with a different extent, and then provided both instances to the primitive.

-This, of course, requires that both instances are drawn with the same appearance.
+This requires that both instances are drawn with the same appearance.
 Some appearances allow each instance to provide unique attributes.
-In particular, we can use [PerInstanceColorAppearance](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html), to shade each instance with a different solid color.
+In particular we can use [PerInstanceColorAppearance](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html), to shade each instance with a different solid color.
 ```javascript
 var instance = new GeometryInstance({
   geometry : new ExtentGeometry({